CBN for Hormonal Insomnia | Natural Menopause Relief

 Product Formats

-- Tinctures and oils offer quick absorption and flexible dosing.
+- Tinctures for seniors and oils offer quick absorption and flexible dosing.

-- Softgels and gummies are convenient and easy to standardize.
+- Softgels for seniors and gummies for seniors are convenient and easy to standardize.

-- Blended sleep formulas often include melatonin, CBD, L-theanine, or valerian root alongside CBN.
+- Blended CBN sleep formulas for seniors often include melatonin, CBD, L-theanine, or valerian root alongside CBN.

 Dosing Tips